zksecurity/zkbugs/dataset/circom/circom-bigint_circomlib/veridise_underconstrained_outputs_in_bitElementMulAny/README.md

 ## Short Description of the Exploit

-Similarly to the `MontgomeryDouble` bug, start from some assumption (for example, let divisor be 0) and solve for signals in sagemath step by step.
+Here we exploit the `MontgomeryDouble` underconstrained bug, let divisor be 0 and solve for signals in sagemath step by step.

 ## Proposed Mitigation